Border security in the United States: Airports

-Controversy
+No Fly List

 The No Fly List, a comprehensive list of individuals prohibited from flying into or out of the United States, has exponentially grown in size.
 The List existed before 9/11 but only contained the names of 16 people and now lists over one million names.
 The List includes high-profile individuals such as the Bolivian President and other foreign dignitaries.
 The List still contains 14 out of the 19 September 11 hijackers and several other deceased individuals.

 The system occasionally leads to a "false positive" which is the accidental flagging of individuals that have similar names to suspected terrorists or are on the List for illegitimate reason.
 In some cases, children under the age of five have been flagged as suspects.
 It contains many common names such as Gary Smith or Robert Johnson which makes traveling very difficult for all individuals with that name.
 Several U.S. congressmen have name matches on the list including Senator Ted Kennedy, who has subsequently been stopped at airports.
 The List does not include the names of individuals involved in the liquid explosive terrorist attack attempt.
 TSA also reported that some of the names of the most dangerous terrorists are not on the list in case the List is leaked.
 Daniel Brown, a U.S. Marine returning from Iraq, was denied entry into the United States because his name matched one on the list.
 He later found out that he had been flagged on a previous flight for having gunpowder residue on his boots which was likely acquired during an earlier tour of duty in Iraq.

-As an alternative to a full body scan, airline passengers can opt for a pat down.
+Impact of US-Mexico border security policies

+Between 2010 and 2012, the DHS seized almost 75% more money, over a third more narcotics, and nearly double the weapons seized between 2006 and 2008 along the south-west border.
+In the same period, south-west border states have experienced an average 40% drop in violent crime rates, and the four major cities with the lowest crime rates in the US are all in border states.